VERSO-UVM/Selectboard-Strategic-Saga/README.md

 Players, acting as town selectboard members, explore a stylized version of their town to collect, prioritize, and timeline infrastructure and community development projects.
 The game simulates real-world planning challenges, including budget constraints and unexpected events.

+What is a succeful run of the game: budget is in the green, citizen happiness/impact (how do we measure that, do the users set that value or do we?), distribution of work, user scorer of effort for a project (overcommitment by month?
+Quarter?)
 ---

 ## Game World Structure